Parallel Weighted Random Sampling: Preliminaries

 We need one basic toolbox operation where the concrete machine model has some impact on the complexity.
 Sorting $n$ items with integer keys from $1..K$ can be done with linear work in many relevant cases.
 Sequentially, this is possible if $K$ is polynomial in $n$ (radix sort).
 Radix sort can be parallelized even on a distributed-memory machine with linear work and span $n^{\eps}$ for any constant $\eps>0$.
 Logarithmic span is possible for $K=\Oh{\log^c n}$ for any constant $c$, even on an EREW PRAM \cite[Lemma~3.1]{raja1989sort}.
-For a CRCW PRAM, expected linear work and logarithmic span can be achieved when $K=\Oh{n\log^c n}$ \cite{raja1989sort} (the paper gives the constraint $K=\Oh{n}$ but the generalization is obvious and important for us in \cref{perm}).
-Resorting to comparison based algorithms, we get work $\Oh{n\log n}$ and \mbox{$\Oh{\log n}$ span on an EREW PRAM \cite{Col88}.}
+For a CRCW PRAM, linear work and logarithmic span can be achieved with high probability when $K=\Oh{n\log^c n}$ \cite{raja1989sort}\footnote{The paper gives the constraint $K=n$ in its Theorem~3.1 but the generalization is important for us in \cref{perm} and already implicitly proven in the paper: simply increase the number of most significant bits sorted by \emph{Fine\_Sort} from $3 \log \log n$ to $(3+c+\oh{1}) \log \log n$, which does not change the algorithm's asymptotic running time~\cite[Lemma~3.3]{raja1989sort}.}.
+Resorting to comparison-based algorithms, we get work $\Oh{n\log n}$ and $\Oh{\log n}$ span on an EREW PRAM~\cite{Col88}.

-Our pseudocodes are optimised for clarity.
-As a result, they do not closely reflect our actual implementations, details of which are given in \cref{exp}.